kowaluki/praca/README.md

 ### We need some modules!

-Yes - I created modules, but at the moment just one...
+Yes - I created modules, but at the moment just a few, and we begining at...

 ## menu